 - If you have added individual timers to questions, you will not be able to add a timer to the entire assessment as well.

-Click on the Skill groups tab on the left side panel.
+To access Skill Group Settings, click the aforementioned "Settings" tab on the top right of your dashboard, then click on the Skill groups tab on the left side panel.

 The following question/answer options are available:

-- Text - traditional text questions without the use of any media
+- Text - Traditional text questions without the use of any media

-- Audio - your candidate will see an option to record audio.
+- Audio - Your candidate will see an option to record audio.

-- Video - your candidate will see an option to record or upload a video.
+- Video - Your candidate will see an option to record or upload a video.

-- Multiple Choice - you can choose if you want candidates to select more than one option or choose one option.
+- Multiple Choice - You can choose if you want candidates to select more than one option or choose one option.
 When setting the options, you must assign a value of 10 to the correct option.
 You can also attach media to the answer choices.

-- Number - this question type only allows a number in the response field and is auto-graded.
+- Number - This question type only allows a number in the response field and is auto-graded.
 You must enter the correct number value in the correct answer field when setting up this question.

-- Info - this question type allows you to enter content for the candidate to review and is not graded
+- Info - This question type allows you to enter content for the candidate to review and is not graded

-- Upload - candidate can upload a file to respond
+- Upload - Candidate can upload a file to respond

 - Code - You can test a candidate's coding skills.